 If the name of the new parameter to be published is already used by another published parameter by the same Operation, it throws DuplicateName as per DuplicateName.h in [SMP_FILES];

-If the given Uuid is not a valid Uuid of a registered type, it throws TypeNotRegistered as per TypeNotRegistered.h in [SMP_FILES];
+If the given UUID is not a valid UUID of a registered type, it throws TypeNotRegistered as per TypeNotRegistered.h in [SMP_FILES];

+If the given UUID is not an UUID of a simple type, it throws InvalidType as per InvalidType.h in [SMP_FILES].

 If the name of the new parameter to be published is not a valid object name, it throws InvalidObjectName as per InvalidObjectName.h in [SMP_FILES].